Haminu Draman: Lokomotiv Moscow

 Draman signed a three-year contract with Russian Cup winners Lokomotiv Moscow on 19 June 2007.
 Draman joined Lokomotiv when the Russian transfer window opened on 1 August 2007.
-He was expected to replace Russian international Marat Izmailov, who is on loan to Portuguese club Sporting Lisbon for a year.
+He was expected to replace Russian international Marat Izmailov, who is on loan to Portuguese club Sporting CP for a year.

 Following the transfer of Draman Gençlerbirliği's coach Ersun Yanal quit after just over a week in charge because he disagreed with the club's decision.
-Yanal, who had previously been coach of Gençlerbirliği before leaving to become the Turkish national team coach, had signed a three-year contract with the club on 1 June 2007.
+Yanal, who had previously been coach of Gençlerbirliği before leaving to become the Turkey national team coach, had signed a three-year contract with the club on 1 June 2007.
 "The chairman's promises seem to have changed from the way they were before the agreement we made" Yanal said.
 "We would like to be a strong team but we sold Draman.
 The club want to try some players on trial in the meantime but this is not the way that I work.
 Gençlerbirliği chairman Cavcav, who had been in charge of the club for 30 years, responded by saying: "We met with the coach before and then I told him that I have to sell Draman to Locomotiv Moskva because all of the negotiations were over and I promised to sell him.

 Loan to Kuban Krasnodar

 It was reported that English Premiership side Stoke City were interested in signing Draman because of his speed and skills in the January 2008 transfer window, and that a fee of €3 million had been agreed.

-On 18 February 2009, Draman signed for FC Kuban Krasnodar on loan from Lokomotiv Moscow.
+On 18 February 2009, Draman signed for Kuban Krasnodar on loan from Lokomotiv Moscow.
 He played 23 matches and scored 3 goals by the end of the season.

 Arles-Avignon

 On 11 July 2011, Draman signed a one-year contract with French Ligue 2 side AC Arles-Avignon.

-In July 2013, Draman signed a two-year contract for Portuguese club Gil Vicente F.C. on a free transfer.
+In July 2013, Draman signed a two-year contract for Portuguese club Gil Vicente on a free transfer.
 This was after he had left Arles Avignon due to unpaid salary.

 Asante Kotoko

-Draman left Gil Vicente during the winter-break, and by early 2014, he was back in Ghana, after almost a decade, by signing with Asante Kotoko S.C.
+Draman left Gil Vicente during the winter-break, and by early 2014, he was back in Ghana, after almost a decade, signing with Asante Kotoko.
 His return turned out to be a great success as he won the double, the 2013–14 Ghanaian Premier League and the 2014 Ghanaian FA Cup during his half-year spell with Asante Kotoko back in Ghana.

 FC Infonet

-He signed for FC Infonet in January 2016.
+Draman signed for Estonian club FC Infonet in January 2016.
 With 3 goals in 23 appearances he helped them win their first ever national title, the 2016 Meistriliiga.